 During the second quarter of 2016, the Company opened a line of credit with a total borrowing capacity of \$1.1 million with City National Bank of Florida (the "Line of Credit Agreement") to support several irrevocable letters of credit issued by the bank on behalf of the Company.
-As of March 31, 2017, the Company had unused letters of credit totaling \$0.4 million.
+As of June 30, 2017, the Company had unused letters of credit totaling \$0.4 million.
 The line of credit has a maturity date of January 31, 2018.
-As of March 31, 2017, the Company had no outstanding balance under the line of credit.
+As of June 30, 2017, the Company had no outstanding balance under the line of credit.
 The Line of Credit Agreement is collateralized by a restricted money market account, equal to the total amount of the borrowing capacity under the line of credit, held by the same bank institution.
 The money market account is reported as restricted cash on the condensed balance sheet.
 The line of credit contains no financial covenants.
 Borrowings under the Line of Credit Agreement carry interest at a rate equal to the 1-month London Interbank Offered Rate, or LIBOR, plus 2.00% per annum.
-The interest rate under the Line of Credit Agreement was 2.81% as of March 31, 2017.
+The interest rate is updated at the beginning of each month for rate changes that occurred during the previous month.
+The interest rate under the Line of Credit Agreement was 3.06% as of June 30, 2017.